HappySeaFox/sail/FAQ.md

 ## What pixel formats SAIL is able to output after reading?

-The SOURCE, BPP24-RGB, and BPP32-RGBA output pixel formats are always supported.
+The `SOURCE`, `BPP24-RGB`, and `BPP32-RGBA` output pixel formats are always supported.
 Some plugins may support even more output pixel formats.
 Use `sail_plugin_info_from_extension() -> plugin_info -> read_features -> output_pixel_formats` to determine the list of supported output pixel formats per plugin.

-Use the SOURCE pixel format to request the image pixel data as is.
+Use the `SOURCE` pixel format to request the image pixel data as is.
 For example, one may want to work with CMYK pixels in a print image without converting them to RGB.

 ## What pixel formats SAIL is able to write?